Best Christian Podcasts and Books on Grief and Loss

 Grief.
 It’s a club that no one wants to join, but we all unwillingly join at some point in our lives.
 The thing with loss is no one in this life can escape it.
 However, you can find podcasts and books on grief and loss that can help you through the pain.

-As my 12-year-old son’s cancer continued to invade his body without any signs of stopping, my grieving started weeks prior to his ultimate healing in 2021.
+As my 12-year-old son’s cancer continued to invade his body without any signs of stopping, my grieving started weeks before his ultimate healing in 2021.
 I knew there was no coming back and I could only be present for the moments we had left.

 In the weeks following his death, I craved anything that would help me understand the journey of grief and all of the emotions that I experienced with it.